 I hate to mention it, but you’re going to have to go through it all again in a few weeks time.
 There’s just over a month to go until the start of the Olympics – and the next tranche of quibbles over who gets to take what time off when.

-The key, of course, is plenty of forward planning and no nasty surprises.
+The key to managing annual leave requests successfully, of course, is plenty of forward planning and no nasty surprises.
 A carefully thought out holiday absence policy, which sets out a procedure for applying clear guidelines for how many people can be off at any one time, can do much to quell any discontented rumblings.
+This can be especially useful when planning for annual leave requests over national holidays, such as Christmas or Easter.

 If people know that they need to get annual leave requests in early, they can’t really complain when a last-minute application is turned down.
 If their manager is transparent about the fact that although he/she will do their best to accommodate requests, customer needs come first, people are much more likely to accept that they may not always be able to take time off exactly when they want to.